MiLQ: Benchmarking IR Models for Bilingual Web Search with Mixed Language Queries: MiLQ: Mi xed- L anguage Q uery test set

 Bilingual speakers, experienced in both languages and mixed-language search, crafted natural mixed-language queries from original English and native query pairs, while preserving the original search intent.
 To reflect realistic code-switching patterns, we adopt Matrix Language Frame theory \cite{myers1997duelling} and follow prior studies \cite{fu2017query, fu2019mixed, yong2023prompting, winata2023decades} that describe common code-switching as featuring native language as the grammar-governing matrix and English language as embedded.
 Accordingly, annotators integrated English terms into the native language structure only when conceptually necessary and linguistically sound.
 Annotation guidelines are in Appendix \ref{sec:appendix_Annotation_Details}, and MiLQ samples are in Appendix \ref{sec:appendix_title_example} (Figures \ref{fig:milq_examples_title}, \ref{fig:milq_examples_description}).

 \paragraph{Quality Measurement and Analysis} We measured MiLQ's quality considering its language mixing, meaning preservation, naturalness, and realism (Table \ref{tab:stat_milq}).
 First, for language mixing, we used the \textbf{Code-Mixing Index (CMI)} \cite{das2014identifying} (0-100 scale, higher=more mixing; Appendix \ref{sec:cmi}).
 Average CMI increased from 6.2 to 39.5 (Title) and 5.0 to 31.6 (Description), showing substantially more mixing than originals.
 Next, \textbf{GPT-Eval} (GPT-4o) using \citeauthor{kuwanto2024linguistics}'s framework (high human alignment, Kendall’s Tau > 0.5) assessed MiLQ (1-3 scale; rubrics in Appendix \ref{sec:gpt_eval_rubrics}) for \textbf{Accuracy (Acc.)} (meaning preservation, correct term use) and \textbf{Fluency (Flu.)} (naturalness, readability, seamlessness).
 MiLQ achieved strong average GPT-Eval scores: Acc.
 2.64 / Flu.
 2.60 (Title) and Acc.
 2.80 / Flu.
 2.45 (Description).
 Lastly, for \textbf{Human-Eval}, three bilingual annotators per query assessed MiLQ on a 1-3 scale (detailed guidelines in Appendix \ref{sec:human_eval_guidelines}).
 This evaluation covered \textbf{Accuracy (Acc.)} and \textbf{Fluency (Flu.)}, using criteria consistent with GPT-Eval, and an additional \textbf{Realism (Real.)}.
 Realism specifically assessed how naturally bilingual speakers might use the given mixed-language query in real search scenarios.
 Human evaluators rated MiLQ highly, with average scores: Acc.
 2.78 / Flu.
 2.59 / Real.
 2.57 (Title) and Acc.
 2.76 / Flu.
 2.45 / Real.
 2.46 (Description).
 These consistently high scores in all metrics affirm the quality and reliability of MiLQ.
-To investigate user preferences for Native (Nat.), Mixed-language (Mix.), and English (Eng.) query formulations, we asked annotators to select their preferred formulation(s), allowing for multiple selections.
-For robust assessment, Table \ref{tab:user_preference} presents results for queries in which a majority of annotators (2+ of 3) agreed on their preferred formulation.
-The scores for each formulation type (0-3) represent the average number of annotators who selected that type as preferred.
-Overall, Mix. received the highest average scores, with 1.43 for Title and 1.54 for Description queries, outperforming Nat. and Eng. formulations.
-However, the degree of preference varied across languages.
-Notably, Somali (SO) exhibited the strongest preference for mixed-language (e.g., Title: 2.26, Description: 2.76).
-To uncover the reasons for such variations, we conducted interviews with annotators in all languages.
-These discussions revealed that Somali speakers frequently code-switch, primarily using English to express modern concepts due to Somali's limited contemporary vocabulary—findings aligned with prior literature \cite{andrzejewski1979language, andrzejewski1978development, kapchits2019somali}.
-Further interview insights, including common themes on mixed-language query usage, are provided in Appendix~\ref{sec:appendix_preference_discussion}.